Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 Former City Attorney Mike Feuer specifically sued a Slumlord that was using The Constructive Eviction Loophole Ron Galperin reported on.
 15 people died at that Slumlord's location.
 Mike Feuer fought to have that Slumlord live on-site, to experience what they had done to the Tenants.
 Outcome unknown...<br />

-Years laters, the group at Woodman Gardens contacted the City Attrney's office about Mike Feuer's work.
-The City Attrney's office had no knowlegde, records, or notes on the 15 dead or Mike Feuer's landmark case.
+Years later, the group at Woodman Gardens contacted the City Attorney's office about Mike Feuer's work.
+The City Attorney's office had no knowledge, records, or notes on the 15 dead or Mike Feuer's landmark case.
 The group at Woodman Gardens explained our situation, the similarities, they had no clue what we were talking about or what to do.<br />

 The group at Woodman Gardens found that the corruption within LAHD mirrors that of the LAPD.
 Video and photo evidence shows tenants at Woodman Gardens catching LAHD Inspectors